Vehicle registration plate: India

-The Delhi NCR however uses a modified system wherein an additional alphabet is inserted after the RTO code to classify vehicle type.
-For example, a Delhi registration plate may read "DL 12 C AB 0496" where "DL" stands for Delhi, "12 C" stands for Car, and "AB 0496" is the series and number.
+The Delhi NCR however uses a modified system wherein the leading zero in the RTO code is dropped to make space for an additional alphabet, which is appended to the RTO code to classify vehicle type.
+This is done to expand the number of available numbers.
+For example, a Delhi registration plate may read "DL2CAB0496" where "DL2" stands for the DL02 RTO, "C" stands for Car, and "AB0496" is the series and number.
 In this scheme, 'C' denotes Car, 'S' denotes Scooter/Motorcycle, 'R' stands for rickshaw (three-wheeler), 'F' stands for "Fancy" or VIP numbers irrespective of vehicle type; and "P" for Public transport vehicles.

+The RTOs associated with "DL10", "DL11", "DL12", and "DL14" do not use this modified system for lack of space on the plate.
+They currently also lack the necessity of the expanded set of numbers.

 Some states have been adapting the dual letter series code system, for example car series' are CA, CB, CC; motorbike series' are MA, MB and so on.
 Most states however still use the standard series code, denoted by a single letter of the alphabet.

+Andhra Pradesh does not use unique RTO codes.
+"AP39" is currently issued to every new private and commercial vehicle registration in the state, with "AP40" used for government vehicles.

 Indonesia

 Former (until June 2022) design of Indonesian registration plates for private vehicles.
 The Indonesian Police Traffic Corps logo can be seen on the lower left.
 The plates are still valid during a five-year transition period (until 2027).